silkycode/Capstone2024Team5-WebApp/README.md

     `sqlite3 users.db ".read make_userDB.sql"` inside ./database to generate an empty users database that you can fill for dev testing

+Have two separate terminals running the Flask server and the vite dev server -- they both need to be running in order to interact (VS code can open multiple terminals)

 Current tasks:

     Continue migrating HTML and JS to React components